Lexus NX review

 The front seats in the Lexus NX are some of the best you’ll find in a family SUV.
 They’re heavily bolstered and have a wide range of adjustments.
 On the 350h, they’re electrically adjustable from Premium Plus Pack and up, while all 450h models get electric adjustment for the seat and steering wheel.

-The driving position itself isn’t perfect, though.
-Some of our taller testers noted that they felt slightly hunched over the steering wheel, wishing that the dashboard and steering wheel were mounted a bit higher (or the seat dropped lower).
-A Land Rover Discovery Sport or Volvo XC60 offers a more natural, commanding driving position.
+The driving position itself isn’t perfect.
+Some of our taller testers felt slightly hunched over the steering wheel, wishing the dashboard and steering wheel were mounted a bit higher (or the seat dropped lower).
+A Land Rover Discovery Sport or Volvo XC60 offers a more natural and commanding driving position.

 Visibility, parking sensors and cameras

-The NX isn't quite as easy to see out of as the Audi Q5 or the Honda CR-V because its wide windscreen pillars tend to get in the way more at junctions and roundabouts.
+The NX isn't quite as easy to see out of forwards as an Audi Q5 or Honda CR-V because its wide windscreen pillars tend to get in the way more at junctions and roundabouts.
 The low dashboard gives a clear view ahead though.

-However, you shouldn’t have any trouble parking because all models come with front and rear parking sensors.
+Smaller side windows mean over-the-shoulder visibility is more compromised than it is in the BMW X3.
+However, you shouldn’t have any trouble parking because all models come with front and rear parking sensors, and a rear-view camera.
+Premium Plus trim and above get an upgraded 360-degree camera.

 Sat nav and infotainment

-Or, at least, it is if you get the larger screen.
-This not only features big icons that are well spaced out and easy to hit, but it responds quickly to prods.
-By contrast, the smaller screen is slow to respond and struggles to load menus smoothly, which is frustrating and distracting.
+The NX's infotainment touchscreen comes in two sizes – 9.8in on entry-level NX and Premium Pack models and 14in on other trims.
+The larger screen has big icons that are well spaced out and easy to hit, and responds quickly to prods.
+By contrast, the smaller screen is frustratingly slow to respond and struggles to load menus smoothly, making it more distracting than it should.

-All models come with Android Auto and Apple CarPlay smartphone mirroring.
+All versions of the NX come with wireless Android Auto and Apple CarPlay smartphone mirroring.
 Plus, you get a four-year subscription to Lexus online services.

 Quality

-Everything also feels well screwed together, and pretty much everything you touch feels ready to stand the test of time and the rigours of daily family use.
+Everything also feels well screwed together, and pretty much everything you touch and press feels ready to stand the test of time and the rigours of daily family use.

 “Takumi versions of the NX come with a 17-speaker Mark Levinson stereo, which sounds fantastic.
 If you're a music lover, I'd definitely recommend it.” – Neil Winn, Deputy Reviews Editor